SteeltoeOSS/Documentation/docs/messaging/amqp.md

 #### Message Conversion for Annotated Methods

 There are two conversion steps in the pipeline before invoking the listener.
-The first step uses a `MessageConverter` to convert the incoming Steeltoe AMQP `Message` to a Spring-messaging `Message`.
+The first step uses a `MessageConverter` to convert the incoming Steeltoe RabbitMQ `Message` to a Spring-messaging `Message`.
 When the target method is invoked, the message payload is converted, if necessary, to the method parameter type.

-The default `MessageConverter` for the first step is a Steeltoe AMQP `SimpleMessageConverter` that handles conversion to `String` and `java.io.Serializable` objects.
+The default `MessageConverter` for the first step is a Steeltoe RabbitMQ `SimpleMessageConverter` that handles conversion to `String` and `java.io.Serializable` objects.
 All others remain as a `byte[]`.
 In the following discussion, we call this the "message converter".